GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 - not scalable (if you need to define 100 modules, all of them will be loaded on the global JavaScript context, even if you end up consuming just 1 out of those 100 modules, making it really bad for performance),
 - counter-productive (you have to manually resolve your dependencies, and you would need to remember to bring them altogether if you were to use your module in another application).

 A good solution for such setbacks is adopting a Module Loader.
 As a matter of fact, it would be entirely possible for you to write your own module loader!
-For instance, your homemade loader would register modules under aliases, resolve dependencies through Dependency Injection and adopt a Factory to instantiate the modules.
+A simple homemade loader would just need to register modules under aliases, resolve dependencies through Dependency Injection and instantiate the modules through a Factory.

 Over the course of time, many developers started to elaborate around modules and module loaders, striving for defining a multi-purpose Module Standard.
 After some coming and going, two module standards have gained some momentum: